OUR BOAT ROCKFISHER

 Skipper Nick says “ In Britain we export 75% of what we catch from our seas, and import 80% of the fish that we eat like prawns, tuna, cod and salmon.
 Basically, we don’t eat our own fish.
 This has always struck me as immensely sad.
 Why do we export all the good stuff - the brown crabs, velvet crabs, spider crabs, lobsters, gurnard, squid, cuttlefish, bass, black bream, monkfish, soles and delicious line caught mackerel?
 I want to see our fish; British fish, caught and enjoyed in this country, cooked, shucked, picked and devoured.
 I want it to be loved and cherished and that’s what we do on the Rockfish Trawler.
 We catch the best fish and we treat it in the most respectful and careful manner possible, was so that when it leaves the hold of our trawler, iced in boxes each day, it could not be any fresher or in any finer condition.
 I was born to be at sea and the happiest person alive to be fortunate enough to be building a business around my passion.
 It’s not work, it’s my life”

-Follow our journey in pictures on Instagram, Facebook and Twitter @therockfishuk and you can follow Nick @trawlerman_nick
+You can follow the journey in pictures on Instagram, Facebook and Twitter

 MAN OF THE SEA by Nick Rich, Skipper of Rockfisher

 Eyes wide open before the alarm bell can ring